 As the students will be of different language levels, all students will be asked to take a language placement test, unless you are a complete beginner.
 Depending on the course you are taking, the test will take between 30 minutes and 1.5 hours; the teachers will evaluate your language skills and then place you in the correct class.

-Once this has been completed you will be given a welcome introduction to the school and your first class will begin around 11.00am.
+Once this has been completed you will be given a welcome introduction to the school and your first class will begin at 11.00am.
 After your first day, classes will start at the same time each day at 9am, see your chosen course for exact times.

 We believe the longer you are able to study, the better.
 Most students can expect to develop moderate fluency in 2-5 months depending on several factors (accommodation choice, personal motivation and application, and number of lessons).
 If you need to learn English in a very short time, we do offer intensive programmes.